 You may worry about neglecting notifications or forgetting to change or recharge your battery.
 Then solar-powered security camera like Reolink Argus 3 Pro is absolutely your choice!

 Current solar-powered security cameras apply the external solar panel to transform solar energy to power supply.
 Supposed that you already own security cameras supporting solar energy charging, you can select solar panels from reliable vendors and learn how to connect them with the following guide.

 Step 1.
 Select a position with the most sunlight throughout the year for your solar panel.

 Step 2.
 Install solar panel on that position and adjust the angle to receive direct sunlight.

 Step 3.
-Connect solar panel to your camera with micro USB cable.
+Connect the solar panel to your camera with a micro USB cable.

 Then you have your security cameras non-stop solar power supply!

-One Reolink user share his re-creation of an outdoor WiFi camera into an outdoor solar-powered WiFi security camera on YouTube.
+One Reolink user shares his re-creation of an outdoor WiFi camera into an outdoor solar-powered WiFi security camera on YouTube.